123233

 PrEP reduces the risk of HIV transmission through sex by up to 99% when taken properly, allowing you to enjoy sex with your partners better knowing that you are at minimal risk of getting HIV.

 PrEP (Pre-Exposure Prophylaxis) is up to 99% effective at preventing HIV through sexual contact when taken correctly.
-Pairing PrEP with condom use and DOXYPEP provides even greater protection, reducing the risk of contracting STDs or STIs to extremely low levels.
+For people who does slamming (drug injection), PrEP also prevent up to 70% from HIV.

 PrEP works by creating a protective barrier in your body that stops the HIV virus from establishing an infection.
 It's especially recommended for people who have an increased risk of HIV exposure, including those in relationships with HIV-positive partners or individuals who engage in high-risk behaviors.